-The Ofcom regulations have been around a long time, and they have gone through numerous iterations and changes over the years, we have noticed that has started causing a lot of confusion around what are the current regulations.
+The Ofcom regulations have been around for a long time and have gone through numerous iterations and changes over the years.
+We have noticed that this has started causing a lot of confusion around what the current regulations are.
 Indeed, some of the older regulations are only documented back in 2010, and there is no real complete version of all the regulations in one place.
 It is also essential to understand Ofcom’s main objectives, along with how they are currently proposing to tackle them, another area that is becoming less and less common knowledge through the industry, such as carrier call blocking or termination endpoint blocking.

 With that in mind below is a no-nonsense guide on all current regulations surrounding the use of automatic calling equipment (ACS) and accompanying Ofcom and ICO literature in one place.

 Remember Ofcom and the ICO do not see ignorance as an excuse or defence “I didn’t know” will not work, and with fines over £3,000,000 handed out in 2018 it is essential to be knowledgeable in this area.

 ACS = Dialler software